1996 Montreal Expos season: Spring training

 The Expos held spring training at West Palm Beach Municipal Stadium in West Palm Beach, Florida – a facility they shared with the Atlanta Braves.
 It was their 20th season at the stadium; they had conducted spring training there from 1969 to 1972 and since 1981.

 Regular season

 Opening Day (April 1) – Seven pitches into the first game of the season, at Riverfront Stadium in Cincinnati, home plate umpire John McSherry collapses on the field and dies of a massive heart attack.
-The game between the Cincinnati Reds and the Expos is postponed, along with the rest of the games scheduled for that day.
+The game between the Cincinnati Reds and the Expos is postponed.
 Reds owner Marge Schott later comes under fire for wanting the game in Cincinnati to continue despite the tragedy (and against the wishes of the players on both teams), saying that she felt "cheated" when it was canceled.

 The Expos set an MLB record with six grand slams before May 1, a feat not equaled until the 2018 Boston Red Sox.

 Ultimately, the Expos finished two games behind the Los Angeles Dodgers in the National League wild card race.